Neural network optimal feedback control with enhanced closed loop stability: Numerical results

-We are also interested in control performance, which is reflected in the accumulated cost for each controller and across all MC simulations.
+In this work we are interested in both stability and optimality.
+Optimality is quantified by the accumulated cost for each controller and across all MC simulations.
 As a reference we can compare these costs to the optimal costs, $V \left( \bm x_0^{(i)} \right)$, computed by solving the BVP \cref{eq: BVP}. \Cref{fig: burgers suboptimality} shows the results of this analysis for the same set of MC simulations conducted in \cref{sec: numerical semi-global stability}.
 Note that we only show models which were deemed stable in \cref{sec: numerical semi-global stability}, as unstable models can accumulate infinite cost.
 We can see a clear correlation between higher test accuracy and better performance.
 All the NN controllers (if stable) follow this trend, and moreover, usually perform better than a simple LQR controller.
-It follows that {\em QRnet}, $\lambda${\em -QRnet}, and $u${\em -QRnet} improve stability without sacrificing performance.
+It follows that {\em QRnet}, $\lambda${\em -QRnet}, and $u${\em -QRnet} improve stability without sacrificing optimality.